Best OpenClaw Model Alternatives to Opus 4.6

 GPT-5.3 Instant: Tone Calibration and Reliability

 On 3 March 2026, OpenAI released GPT-5.3 Instant as a replacement for the 5.2 model.
-This update focuses on “behavioral calibration,” removing the preachy tone and unnecessary refusals that inhibited previous versions.
+This update focused on “behavioral calibration” to remove the preachy tone and unnecessary refusals that inhibited previous versions.

 Qwen 3.5: The Multimodal Agent Workhorse